portal-labs-infrastructure/mcp-server-blog/README.md

 This repository provides a stripped-down, illustrative implementation of a Model Context Protocol (MCP) server.
 It showcases the architectural patterns, security considerations (OAuth 2.1), and development practices (TypeScript, Firestore, Zod) detailed in our accompanying article:

-**➡️ Read the full story: "[The AI Backstage Pass: Building a Production-Ready MCP Server with OAuth, TypeScript, and Our Battle Scars](https://portal.one/the-ai-backstage-pass-building-a-production-ready-mcp-server-with-oauth-typescript-and-our-battle-scars)"**
+**➡️ Read the full story: "[Building a Production-Ready MCP Server with OAuth, TypeScript, and Our Battle Scars](https://portal.one/blog/the-ai-backstage-pass-building-a-production-ready-mcp-server-with-oauth-typescript-and-our-battle-scars/)"**

 This demo focuses on the **MCP Resource Server** component and assumes you have a separate OAuth 2.1 Authorization Server.